Rage-GitHub/Modding-Lounge/README.md

 ## Other Things to Note
 I'm looking for comparisons on other systems to see how well the game runs, so I can manage and fine-tweak more settings to help the majority of users.
 Share your Specs, average framerates and locations of specific areas hurting your FPS in the discussions tab.

-### Optional Mods
+### Requirements
+- Clean Fallout 4 Install
-- Fallout 4 HD Overhaul by Luxor
+- All Fallout 4 DLC
-  - Optionally, disable all of the `Fallout4 - Texture#` and `DLC[DLC] - Textures` mods in the left pane of MO2 if you can not or choose not to use it.
-Note that FO4LODGen has resources generated with these textures, so you will need to disable and generate your own LOD files.
+- FO4Edit

-### Best Practices
+### Best practices
-- Avoid from editing the modlist too much, everything is changed for a reason.
+Avoid from editing the modlist too much, everything is changed for a reason.
 If you choose to edit it, support is not provided and you will be ignored.

 # Prerequisites Before Beginning

+### Cleaning Game Files
 Modlists from Wabbajack generally require a clean installation of Fallout 4 and no mods installed whatsoever.
 For this reason, before you install anything, perform a clean installation of Fallout 4.
 To do so, follow these steps:

-1. Locate your games directory, right-click the game folder and hit delete
-2. Navigate to Documents > MyGames and delete the Fallout4 folder
-3. Go back to your launcher, then reinstall Fallout 4.
+Locate your games directory, right-click the game folder and hit delete Navigate to Documents > MyGames and delete the Fallout4 folder Go back to your launcher, then reinstall Fallout 4.
-4. Once it's installed, boot the game up and let the launcher load default values
+Once it's installed, boot the game up and let the launcher load default values

 It is highly recommended, if at all, required for you to install Fallout 4 outside of your C: drive and somewhere on another drive like an SSD or M.2.
 This will substantially help in load times, file redundancy and generally good practices.

-## Installing the Modlist via Wabbajack
+### Installing the Modlist via Wabbajack
 Now that you've performed a clean install for Fallout 4 and generated all of the necessary files, it's time to install the modlist itself.

 To begin, go to the a new drive location (Same location to where Fallout 4 is installed), I.E. the base directory for a drive, create a new folder and call it whatever you please, Wabbajack ideally.
 Inside of that folder, download the Wabbajack tool itself and run it inside of that folder.
 Create a new folder inside of the Wabbajack directory and call it Modlists.